AndreBaltazar8/ablac/docs/performance.md

 as many instructions and eight times as many cycles per response.
 Its hottest sample was managed memory pressure (24.4%), followed by allocator consolidation and allocation; Rust's hottest named samples were HTTP parsing and writing.
-The next parity work is typed-value unboxing and escape analysis, stack or region placement for non-escaping request graphs, and a generational collector with write barriers.
+Later passes below implement checked region placement for non-escaping request graphs and conservative scalar unboxing.
+Remaining parity work includes broader typed aggregate specialization, lower-cost collection checks, and collector improvements.
 Disabling collection or weakening the language model would hide rather than solve the measured gap.

 ### Direct calls and lexical response regions (2026-08-11)